Online Courses: FAQ

-The only aspect of the class that has a specific software/hardware requirement is the webcam for the optional video conference (does not apply to boot camps).
+The only aspect of the class that includes a specific software/hardware requirement is the webcam for the optional video conference (does not apply to boot camps).
 However, you can also join the meeting by phone.
 Aside from that, CNF classes are taught using a web-based class program that does not require any software other than a web browser (ideally, Google Chrome).
 The course platform is compatible with both Mac and Windows systems and can also be accessed from a smartphone or tablet.
 All class materials will be posted on the class website or will be found on web pages that are linked to the class website.

 We recommend using a word processing program of some sort on which to compose your writing; if you do not have any type of word processing program currently installed on your computer you can download one here for free.